hatedabamboo/notes.hatedabamboo.me/src/posts/solving-sad-servers-scenarios-part-2.md

 </html>
 ```

 And there it is!
 The `LimitNOFILE=10` option in the unit file limits the number of open files for the process, much like `ulimit`, but at the process level instead of the session level.
-That's why the previous actions didn't succeed—the parameter was defined in the unit file!
+That's why the previous actions didn't succeed--the parameter was defined in the unit file!

 After changing the systemd Nginx unit file, don't forget to re-read the file (`systemctl daemon-reload`) and restart Nginx.